uidaholib/collectionbuilder-cdm-template/pages/about.md

 {% capture funfacts %}

-- The name "Potlatch was borrowed from the Chinook word for a Native American celebration of goodwill and gift giving.[^1]"
+- The name "Potlatch" was borrowed from the Chinook word for a Native American celebration of goodwill and gift giving.[^1]
 - Charles Weyerhaeuser, son of Frederick Weyerhaeuser, was the first president of Potlatch Lumber Company.
 - The Potlatch Lumber Company believed that a company town was a necessary investment and a proper step in labor relations and community improvement.
 When the mill began operating in the fall of 1906, the town consisted of two boarding houses, two schools, a hotel, two churches, a mercantile, bank, post office, and an opera house.
 Bars and saloons were prohibited in the town, as was gambling.
 Potlatch attracted many settlers and immigrant families looking for work.
 The town grew quickly and, for a time, was the second largest town in Latah County.

 {% endcapture %}

 {% include feature/card.md text=funfacts header="Fun Facts" centered="true" width="50" %}

+## References

 [^1]: "History," Potlach Deltic, [https://www.potlatchdeltic.com/Page/ViewPage/12](https://www.potlatchdeltic.com/Page/ViewPage/12) (Archived: [https://perma.cc/KL6R-3F8G](https://perma.cc/KL6R-3F8G))
 [^2]: "Company Town-Potlach Idaho," Waymarking.com, [https://www.waymarking.com/waymarks/WMAAJR_Company_Town_Potlatch_Idaho](https://www.waymarking.com/waymarks/WMAAJR_Company_Town_Potlatch_Idaho) (Archived: [https://perma.cc/6HCM-CDHY](https://perma.cc/6HCM-CDHY))